Nonlinear Schr\"odinger Kernel for hardware acceleration in machine learning inference: Introduction

-We illustrate the effectiveness and versatility of the Lambda Inference Machine (LIM) on several classification tasks, including Exclusive OR, detection of intracranial hypertension \cite{scalzo2012reducing} time stretch microscopy cell images for cancer detection \cite{Chen2016}, and recognition of spoken digits \cite{zohar_jackson_2018_1342401}.
-All the datasets include ground truth class labels that are used to train a machine learning model in a supervised manner before and after processing by the Lambda Kernel.
+We illustrate the effectiveness and versatility of the proposed technique on several classification tasks, including XOR, the detection of intracranial hypertension \cite{scalzo2012reducing} time stretch microscopy cell image classification for cancer detection \cite{Chen2016}, and recognition of spoken digits \cite{zohar_jackson_2018_1342401}.
+All the datasets include ground-truth class labels that are used to train a machine learning model in a supervised manner before and after processing by the Nonlinear Schrödinger Kernel.

-\section{Experiment description}
+\subsection{Experiment description}

-The Lambda Inference Machine system is shown in figure 1.
-It consists of a fiber-based supercontinuum laser source, a spectral modulator, a nonlinear optical element, spectrum readout followed by a machine learning classifier operating in digital domain.
-The data is modulated onto the laser spectrum through the spectral modulator.
-The modulated waveform then passes through the nonlinear optical element where nonlinear transformation takes place.
-We define the combination of the spectral modulator and nonlinear optical elements as Lambda Kernel.
-The optical spectrum after Lambda Kernel is read out and feed into DSP for machine learning classification.
-The spectrum readout can either be a traditional grating-based spectrometer or time stretch spectrometer for fast single-shot operation \cite{Kelkar1999}.
-Both techniques are demonstrated in this work.
+As shown in figure 2a, the Nonlinear Schrödinger Kernel computing system consists of a fiber-based supercontinuum laser source, a spectral modulator, a nonlinear optical element, and a spectrum readout followed by a machine learning classifier operating in the digital domain.
+The data are first modulated onto the laser spectrum through the spectral modulator.
+The modulated waveform then passes through a nonlinear optical element where the data are nonlinearly transformed.
+We define the combination of the spectral modulation and the nonlinear transformation as the Nonlinear Schrödinger Kernel.
+Because of the spectral nature of this kernel, it can also be called the Lambda Kernel, in homage to the convention of representing wavelengths with the symbol lambda ($\lambda$).
+The optical spectrum output from the Nonlinear Schrödinger Kernel is read out and fed into the digital signal processor (DSP) for machine learning classification.
+The nonlinear element in the experiment is a highly nonlinear fiber; however, via simulation, we verified that our technique will also work with silicon- or silicon nitride-integrated waveguides (Table S1).
+The spectrum can be readout by either a traditional grating-based spectrometer or time stretch spectrometer for fast single-shot operation \cite{Kelkar1999}.
+Techniques with both devices are demonstrated in this work.

-\section{Machine learning models}
+\subsection{Machine learning models}